SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

 ## Summary

-You now have now created a development space that is configured for use with SAP HANA native artifact development.
+You have now created a development space that is configured for use with SAP HANA native artifact development.

 Continue to - [Exercise 2 - Create and deploy a project using the SAP HANA Getting Started Wizard](../ex2/README.md)